Best Hoka Shoes for Walking

 Running Shoe for Walking

-• The Uppers are open engineered mesh, and there is an alight gusseted mesh tongue.
+• The Uppers are open engineered mesh with an alight gusseted mesh tongue.

-• The midsole is a full compression-molded EVA, and there is a moderate heel bevel.
+• The midsole is a full compression-molded EVA with a moderate heel bevel.

 • The outsole has an early-stage meta-rocker design and consists of durable high traction rubber.